nuttanon211211/Super-Duper-Secure-File-Monitor/README.md

 Scan all of your files in the directory and subdirectory.
 File name and file content will be hashed.<p>
-  saved in SDSFM.db, all contents are hashed and salted. (including file name!)
+  saved in SDSFM.db, all contents are hashed and salted. (file name is static salt)

 ## Report File Change
 <b>New</b> files. <p>